 Currently, there is not enough known about how a prior breast cancer treatment may impact a COVID-19 infection.
 Certain treatments like chemotherapy do weaken the immune system, which may increase the risk of severe COVID-19 disease.
 However, your immune system can return to normal within a couple of months after completing chemotherapy treatments.
 If you are concerned about how your past breast cancer treatments may increase your risk of severe COVID-19, don’t hesitate to ask your doctor for more information.

 What should breast cancer patients and survivors do about COVID-19 vaccinations?

-Everyone over 16 years old is now eligible for the COVID-19 vaccine.
+Everyone ages 5 years and up is now eligible for the COVID-19 vaccine.
 According to the National Cancer Institute, those with underlying medical conditions (this includes breast cancer) may get vaccinated for COVID-19.
-Breast cancer patients currently undergoing treatment may get vaccinated now.
+Breast cancer patients currently undergoing treatment may also get vaccinated now.

 State and local recommendations and plans may vary, so please check your state and local resources for additional guidance.